fdgdee/Universal-Super-Patcher/README.md

 # NOTICE
-Edit to work with google drive links and my personal use
+Edited to work with google drive links and my personal use . my A035M

 # Universal-Super-Patcher-For-Samsung-Devices
 - This tool can create ODIN flashable super.tar